HomeeCommerceThe Secret to Black Friday Success in Nigeria

 But while local retailers have access to a bigger pool of retailers who are comfortable shopping online, competition for those customers will be fierce.

-Many of the big players – including Jumia, Konga, Slot, Shoprite, Game Store, and Spar – are not taking any chances and kicked off their Black Friday promotions on 5 November and plan on continuing them until 13 December.
+Many of the big players – including Jumia, Konga, Slot, Shoprite, and Spar – are not taking any chances and will be kicking off their Black Friday deals early in November.

 Smaller retailers could be wondering how to compete against this massive push from the big guys but with a little creative thinking, any industry – from mining and manufacturing to agriculture, construction or even the local bakery – can take advantage of consumers’ appetite to spend.
 Black Friday is no longer just for retailers.